lgblgblgb/xemu/README.md

 according to the gcc manual, it can cause very odd problems!
 Basically you should change DEBUG setting in Makefile from -flto to -g, if you want to debug.

-Architecture specific (ie win32 or native) settings are in the arch/ directory!
+Architecture specific (ie win32 or native) settings are in the build/ directory!
 Including the used C compiler path, flags, sdl2-config path, etc ...

 If you add/remove files, include new header files, etc, you should say `make dep` for the given architecture selected.

+If you want to compile a *single* target only (let's say Commodore 65), just chdir into the directory of the target, and say `make` there (with the possibility of ARCH=... part of course.
+Still, the executable will be built in the top level directory!

 ## Compilation for Raspberry Pi